 A Foyer of Distinction in Glencoe

-One can feel a lot of pressure, choosing colors for a formal foyer for a stately residence such as this.
-Add to that pressure the fact that the house was originally built by a prestigious architect–Howard Van Doreen–then renovated sixty years later by another, equally well-known architect–Samuel Marx, and you understand why the homeowner felt trepidation.
+One can feel a lot of pressure, choosing colors for a formal foyer in a stately residence such as this.
+Add to that pressure the fact that the house was originally built by a prestigious architect–Howard van Doren Shaw–then renovated sixty years later by another, equally well-known architect–Samuel Marx–and you understand why the homeowner felt trepidation.

 But this is just one of several floral motifs which seem to grow organically out of the plaster itself.